“Do you need to eat meat to be healthy?” is the question on today's #AskWardee. I'm sharing my answer below!

 - Vitamin D – sun, mackerel, oysters, sardines, pastured egg yolks

-- Vitamin E – almonds, palm kernel oil, flax seek oil, hazelnuts, salmon roe
+- Vitamin E – almonds, palm kernel oil, flax seed oil, hazelnuts, salmon roe

 On a vegetarian diet, you’ll probably be lacking in Vitamin K, unless you consume a lot of grass-fed butter with leafy greens.
 The best sources of Vitamins A and D are organs, although eggs have both as well.